Non-Invasive-Bioelectronics-Lab/tensorflow-lite-microcontroller-autoencoder/autoencoder_coral_mini/README.md

-# Running deep learning auto-encoder models on embedded systems
+# Running TFLite model on Coral Dev Mini board

 ## Introduction
 In this demo, we explain how to run ML models on embedded systems: